Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Research Assistance}

 Research assistance supports expert users across the research lifecycle by performing project- and goal-conditioned scholarly work.
-Early agentic systems position LLM agents as general research collaborators for exploration and orchestration, exemplified by Agent Laboratory \citep{schmidgall2025agent}, while later work moves toward user- and context-conditioned pipelines, including project scoping for specific impact objectives \citep{emmerson2025towards} and adaptive retrieval and dialogue behaviors that reflect individual information-seeking patterns \citep{mo2025towards}.
-Multi-agent settings further develop sustained, stateful workflows through virtual research groups that coordinate iterative investigation \citep{li2025build, naumov2025dora}.
-Recent studies emphasize human-centered deployment and interaction design in real research settings \citep{chen2025human, chung2025ureka}, and specialized assistants instantiated in institutional or scientific domains \citep{mendoza2025naia, leng2025intelligent} highlight the need to balance autonomy with trust and verifiability in expert use \citep{zamprogno2025autonomous, zhang2025deepresearchsurveyautonomous}.
-Complementary perspectives explore personalized scaffolding and customized writing support for research productivity \citep{kelley2025personalizedaiscaffoldssynergistic, kabir2025introducing, ahmad2025can}.
+Early systems position LLM agents as general research collaborators for exploration and orchestration, as in Agent Laboratory \citep{schmidgall2025agent}, while later work moves toward user- and context-conditioned pipelines for project scoping, retrieval, and dialogue \citep{emmerson2025towards,mo2025towards}.
+Multi-agent settings further extend this into sustained, stateful workflows through virtual research groups and iterative investigation \citep{li2025build,naumov2025dora}.
+Recent studies emphasize human-centered deployment, trust, and verifiability in real research settings, while complementary work explores personalized scaffolding and customized writing support for productivity \citep{chen2025human,kelley2025personalized,kabir2025introducing}.